herndonj/cdvsAttendanceSheets/README.md

 # CDVS Attendance Sheet Code
 This repository contains three scripts that pull workshop data from Springshare's LibCal system into a set of dataframes that are later loaded into Google Sheets.

-The contents of this repository includes:
+The contents of this repository include:

-- 1. Coming soon!
+- rvestLibCalCode.R - scraper code that pulls workshop information from the LibCal API
-- 2. Coming soon!
+- Coming soon!
-- 3. Coming soon!
+- Coming soon!